asmaa22-am/TicTacToeProject_with_test/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Qt 5.12+ or Qt 6.x
+- Qt 6.x
-- C++17 compatible compiler
+- C++ compiler
-- SQLite support (included with Qt)
+- SQLite support
-- CMake or qmake build system
+- qmake build system

-### Dependencies
-- Qt Core
-- Qt Widgets
-- Qt SQL
-- Qt GUI

 ## 🎯 How to Use